NOTE: This package has been emailed to all families who have registered for Grade 2 French Immersion.

 Designate a specific bedtime.
 10 to 12 hours of sleep is recommended for children at this age.

-Label all personal belongings, such as coats, shoes, boots and mitts.
+Label all personal belongings, such as lunch bags, coats, shoes, boots and mitts.

 Review safety rules frequently.